• CHINA BEAR SANCTUARY

 The centre also works closely with schools and educational institutions – arranging summer camps for university students from around China and welcoming a constant stream of primary students from the surrounding areas.

-To help us build awareness of the realities of the bear bile industry among our visitors and the general public, the Chengdu sanctuary is equipped with a public education classroom housing photo displays and a display of actual cages and equipment from bile farms.
+To help us build awareness of the realities of the bear bile industry among our visitors and the general public, the Chengdu sanctuary is equipped with an Education Centre housing photo displays and a display of actual cages and equipment from bile farms.
 These facilities play a pivotal role in our campaign.
 Soon they will be expanded to include a new education centre and large viewing areas where visitors and researchers can watch the bears in their enclosures.

 The team are also actively engaged in various types of off-site educational work – holding workshops in schools and universities; working with veterinary students and the staff of zoos and animal parks; and giving presentations to students and practitioners of traditional medicine to share our research on bile and the cruelty involved in bear bile farming and to encourage medical students and practitioners to pledge not to prescribe bear bile.